DHZ-calendar/SchoolCalendar/README.md

 ## Week replication
 After filling all the lessons of the first week for a class, you should consider using the "Replicate week" button.
 It avoids you filling by hand the same exact week for the rest of the academic year.
-Before using this functionality, you should visualize the templat eweek that you are intersted in replicating.
+Before using this functionality, you should visualize the template week that you are interested in replicating.
 The dialog that opens up let you select the target period that you want to fill with the source week.
 You have a couple of choices to deal with:
 - Replicate without substitutions: if enabled, all the substitutions present in the current week are ignored and all the lessons are copying just like every teacher is not absent.
 - Remove extra non-conflicting lectures: if enabled, every lesson already present in the target week will be deleted if it does not lead to a collision.
 If disabled, the extra lectures are kept.